wcfjeffrey/jeffreywoo-finance-ai-local-model/README.md

 | ❌ Rate limits | ✅ Unlimited queries |
 | ❌ Latency (500ms+) | ✅ Fast (100-200ms) |

+## 🙏 Acknowledgments

+- **Qwen** for the Qwen2.5-7B model
+- **Hugging Face** for transformers and PEFT libraries
+- **PyTorch** for CUDA 12.8 support
+- **NVIDIA** for RTX 5090 GPU architecture

+## ⚖️ Disclaimer
+**JeffreyWoo HSI Stock Predictor** provides AI‑generated insights and predictive analytics for informational and educational purposes only.
+It is not intended to serve as professional financial, investment or legal advice.
+Users should always consult qualified financial analysts and investment experts before making financial or business decisions.

 ## 📄 License

 MIT License - Free for local deployment and modification.